 Shimano's fleet of wheels has been overhauled to keep pace with modern day wheel concepts.

 To start with the current line-up of the C35, C50, and C75 will be trimmed to a C40 and C60.
-The rim widths become wider (28mm) and form a U-shape.
-Shimano claim the updates result in a saving of two and 16 watts, respectively, when compared to the current 9000-series C50 in a regular 'sprint'.
+With exception to the C40 and C60 rim brake clinchers (which use the older C35 and C50 rims respectively), the rim widths of the range become wider (28mm) and form a U-shape.
+Shimano claim the updates result in a saving of two and 16 watts, respectively, when compared to the current 9000-series C50 tubular in a regular 'sprint'.

 Some weight has been shed in the process, the C40 tubular is claimed at 1,343g and the C60 version at 1,400g.
 For reference, the outgoing C50 tubular weighs 1,442g for the pair.
 Stiffness too has improved thanks to wider hub flange spacing which improves the spoke bracing angles.